-Now for the real reason I thought you should know about the Hobart Showground: the motor homes park.
-With an unpowered site costing $15-00 a night, it’s a pretty handy location for anyone with a self-contained caravan, campervan or motor home (with self-containment being a prerequisite).
+Now for the real reason I thought you should know about Hobart Showground: the motor homes park.
+With an unpowered site costing very little each night, it’s a pretty handy location for anyone with a self-contained caravan, campervan or motor home (with self-containment being a prerequisite).

 You can stay up to 14 nights and they don’t mind you bringing pets along.
 Advance bookings are not required because they have so much room.
 They can even accommodate those really big rigs!
 It’s a perfect place to base yourself for touring Hobart and surrounds and if you happen to arrive when the administration office is closed, there’s a system for self-registration.

 The only time the motor homes park is not available is during the last two weeks of October.
 That’s when the Hobart Showground hosts the show.